WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 delivery is desired, these are undesirable for media.

-To eliminate them for media in the forward direction, for each and every media chunk to send, the client will open a media byway with a new PUT transaction, send the media chunk, and immediately close the transaction.
+To eliminate them for media in the forward direction, for each and every media chunk to send, the client will create a new PUT transaction, send the media chunk, and immediately close the transaction.
 When run over HTTP3, this process takes place with zero-RTT.
 When the server receives the request and associated media